| The course runs from 7 - 10 September 2026. |

 A short course taught by members of the Centre for the Mathematical Modelling of Infectious Diseases.

-With this short course we aim to bridge the gap between state-of-the-art statistical inference methods and training in infectious disease modelling.
+With this short course we aim to bridge the gap between statistical inference methods and training in infectious disease modelling.
 We will introduce key terminology from frequentist and Bayesian approaches as well as methods ranging from Markov-Chain Monte Carlo (MCMC) to particle filters and Approximate Bayesian Computation (ABC).

 Teaching methods and course materials